 Many important steps have been taken in the development of the adaptation regime under the United Nations Framework Convention on Climate Change (UNFCCC), as well as many activities mandated towards the implementation of the Convention.
-Four key milestones are indicated in the figure below
+Four key milestones are indicated in the figure on the right.